-- 3. Type smupgrade in the Service Manager client command box, and press ENTER.
-This opens the Upgrade Utility. - 4.
+- 3. Type smupgrade in the Service Manager command line, and then press Enter to launch the Upgrade Utility. - 4.
 In the UPGRADE UTILITY section, click SERVICE PACK. - 5.
-In the Upgrade Processing section, click Apply an Upgrade.

-6. On the Welcome screen, verify that the Applications version upgrading from field displays your current application version (9.20.000), and then click Next to continue.
+In the Upgrade Processing section, click Apply an Upgrade. - 6.
+On the Welcome screen, verify that the Applications version upgrading from field displays your current application version, and then click Next to continue.